quickwit-oss/quickwit/docs/tutorials/tutorial-hdfs-logs-distributed-search-aws-s3.md

 :::note

-2GB of RAM are enough to index this dataset, an instance like `t2.small` with 2GB and 1 cpu indexed this dataset in 10 minutes.
+4GB of RAM are enough to index this dataset, an instance like `t4g.medium` with 4GB and 2 vCPU indexed this dataset in 20 minutes.

 This step can be also done on your local machine.
 The `index` command generates locally [splits](../overview/architecture.md) of 5 millions documents and will upload them on your bucket.
 Concretely, each split is represented by a directory in which split index files are saved, uploading a split is equivalent of uploading 9 files at `s3://path-to-your-bucket/hdfs_logs/{split_id}/`.